Public engagement with research opportunities

 Image copyright of Fran Monks

-A Nice Cup of Tea? is a collaborative project bringing together activists from our local community, university researchers and cultural organisations to mark the 70th anniversary of the arrival of the HMS Empire Windrush.
+A Nice Cup of Tea? was a collaborative project bringing together activists from our local community, university researchers and cultural organisations to mark the 70th anniversary of the arrival of the HMS Empire Windrush.
 Together, we are rethinking the very British ‘ritual’ of having ‘a nice cup of tea’ and using tea to explore hidden narratives around trade, colonisation and power imbalances during the British Empire and how these legacies effect people to this day.

 Oxford Open Doors (14 September 2019)